 Hearing: If the case doesn’t settle, arbitrators conduct an evidentiary hearing where both sides present testimony and evidence.
 Hearings typically last one to five days depending on case complexity.

-Award: The arbitration panel issues a written award, usually within 30 days of the hearing.
+Award: Under FINRA Rule 12904, the arbitration panel endeavors to render a written award within 30 business days after the record is closed.
 Awards are final and binding with very limited grounds for appeal.

 Lessons from the Medical Capital Fraud